starwavelin/simple-car-insurance-website/README.md

 SimpleCarInsuranceWeb
 =====================

-A simple car insurance website, containing customer and vehicle information only
+Description: This is a simple car insurance website, containing information for customers and vehicles owned by them.

 Customer
   1. First name